VenkyHM/Blue-green-Deployment_skill-test2-reattempt/README.md

-# Note : Will finish the task after sometimes please
+# Note : Assignemnt not started yest , Will finish the task after sometimes please.... aloow me 2 days of time.
+Please do not grade this.

 # Blue-Green Deployment Project